Recent happenings

 One Step Closer to Becoming Science Engagement Breakthrough of the Year

-Our initiative combining science and social justice for disadvantaged American youth, Our Future Is Science, was named a Falling Walls Engage Finalist from among 200+ applications from around the world, a step toward becoming the Falling Walls Science Breakthrough of the Year 2023 in the category Science Engagement.
+Our initiative combining science and social justice for disadvantaged American youth, Our Future Is Science, is named a Falling Walls Engage Finalist from among 200+ applications from around the world, a step toward becoming the Falling Walls Science Breakthrough of the Year 2023 in the category Science Engagement.

 Two Interns in Civic Service Start at Science & Society